Showing posts with label Society. Show all posts

 Recently, moving into a retirement community marked the start of a new chapter for us.
 Although I’m still working, we made the transition for a couple of reasons: to settle into a place where we want to retire while we’re still active and capable of handling the challenges of a big move, and to escape the long, cold winters of our previous home.

 We’re now settling in, and part of this process involves engaging in the variety of activities offered by our new community, a 55+ retirement community.
-While we do that, I’m starting to realize that, as I age, I’ll be sharing a unique journey with fellow retirees — especially those who, like us, arrived around the same time.
+While we do that, I’m starting to realize that as I age, I’ll be sharing a unique journey with fellow retirees — especially those who, like us, arrived around the same time.

 We’ve started to establish new routines and friendships, including our introduction to pickleball — a game that we newcomers are all learning to play.
 For now, we’re united by our inexperience and eagerness to try something new, making each misstep and missed shot part of the fun (and, occasionally, the cause of an audible curse).